DataDog/documentation/content/en/administrators_guide/plan.md

 ### Remote Configuration

 Use Datadog's [Remote Configuration][35] (enabled by default), to remotely configure and change the behavior of Datadog components (for example, Agents, tracing libraries, and Observability Pipelines Worker) deployed in your infrastructure.
-See [supported products and capabilities][36] for more information.
+For more information, see [supported products and capabilities][36].

 ### Notebooks

-Use Datadog [Notebooks][37] to share with team members to aid in troubleshooting investigations or incidents.
+Use Datadog [Notebooks][37] to share information with team members and to aid troubleshooting investigations or incidents.

 ## Optimizing data collection